Five of Our Favourite Soccer-Inspired Sneakers

 The Three Stripes aren’t the only ones giving their performance gear a lifestyle-tinged makeover; Nike have done their fair share as well.
 The Footscape Magista is a prime example.
 Taking the Flyknit Magista, Nike fine-tuned the upper for the streets, removing the weatherproofing, adding a leather heel cap, and swapping out the spikes for the Footscape’s segmented sole.
 With sock-like comfort above and a flexible footbed below, it’s the best of both worlds.

 Neymar Jr x Air Jordan 5

-Soccer-inspired sneakers needn’t look like football boots; there’s more options than just slapping a comfy sole where once there was spikes.
+Soccer-inspired sneakers needn’t look like football boots, because there are more options than just slapping a comfy sole where once there was spikes.
 Case in point is Neymar Jr’s 3M-covered Air Jordan 5 Low.
-The Brazilian player is a famed sneakerhead — we’ve all seen his episode of Sneaker Shopping — and so his partnership with the Jumpman was a no-brainer.
+The Brazilian player is a famed sneakerhead – we’ve all seen his episode of Sneaker Shopping – and so his partnership with the Jumpman was a no-brainer.

 Nike Air Max Plus ‘French Derby’ Pack

-Soccer fans are known for being a raucous bunch, and their team allegiance fuels long-running rivalries known for their violent outbreaks.
+Soccer fans are known for being a raucous bunch, and their team allegiance fuels long-running rivalries that can evoke the strongest of passions and opinions.
 The French Derby between Paris Saint-Germain and Olympique de Marseille is one such rivalry.
-What better way to commemorate the heated competition between Paris in the north and Marseille in the south than the chosen shoe of the hooligan — the Air Max Plus.
+What better way to commemorate the heated competition between Paris in the north and Marseille in the south than the chosen shoe of the hooligan – the Air Max Plus.